PRC-Data-Challenge-2024/team_youthful_xerox/README.md

 **Contribution:** Kambiri, Y.A. et al. (2024) ‘Energy consumption of Aircraft with new propulsion systems and storage media’, in.
 AIAA SCITECH 2024 Forum, American Institute of Aeronautics and Astronautics.
 Available at: https://doi.org/10.2514/6.2024-1707.

 **License:** ODbL 1.0 license

+## Model
+The model used in this challenge is an [XG Boost](https://xgboost.readthedocs.io/en/stable/).

+XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
+XGBoost is ideal for ATOW prediction due to its ability to handle complex, non-linear relationships across these diverse features.
+It efficiently manages both categorical and continuous variables, which is beneficial for combining static factors like aircraft type with dynamic ones such as weather and flight parameters.

 ## Model Submission

 Submit your models for evaluation through the challenge submission platform.
 Models will be evaluated based on their ability to accurately predict the **Actual TakeOff Weight (ATOW)** for the flights in the provided dataset.
 Intermediate rankings will be done using **submission_set.csv**.